-b) Resolution 136 (Guadalajara, 2010) of the Plenipotentiary Conference, on the use of telecommunications/ICTs for monitoring and management in emergency and disaster situations, and for early warning, prevention, mitigation and relief;
+b) Resolution 136 (Rev. Busan, 2014) of the Plenipotentiary Conference, on the use of telecommunications/ICTs for monitoring and management in emergency and disaster situations, and for early warning, prevention, mitigation and relief;

+c) Resolution 644 (Rev.WRC-12) of the World Radiocommunication Conference (WRC), on radiocommunication facilities for disaster mitigation and relief operations;

+d) Resolution 646 (Rev.WRC-15) of WRC, on public protection and disaster relief;

+e) Resolution 647 (Rev.WRC-15) of WRC, on radiocommunication aspects, including spectrum management guidelines, for early warning, disaster prediction, detection, mitigation and relief operations relating to emergencies and disasters;

-c) Article 5 of the International Telecommunication Regulations, on safety of life and priority of telecommunications;
+f) Article 5 of the International Telecommunication Regulations, on safety of life and priority of telecommunications;

-d) Resolution 182 (Guadalajara, 2010) of the Plenipotentiary Conference, on the role of telecommunications/ICTs in regard to climate change and the protection of the environment,
+g) Resolution 182 (Rev. Busan, 2014) of the Plenipotentiary Conference, on the role of telecommunications/ICTs in regard to climate change and the protection of the environment,

 considering

 a) that the Intergovernmental Conference on Emergency Telecommunications (Tampere, 1998) (ICET-98) adopted the Convention on the Provision of Telecommunication Resources for Disaster Mitigation and Relief Operations (Tampere Convention) and that this convention came into force in January 2005;

+b) that ITU launched two new initiatives during the 2nd Global Forum on Emergency Telecommunications (Kuwait, 2016): the ITU Network of Volunteers for Emergency Telecommunications and the Global Emergency Fund for Rapid Response;

-b) that the second Tampere Conference on Disaster Communications (Tampere, 2001) (CDC-01) invited ITU to study the use of public mobile networks for early warning and the dissemination of emergency information and the operational aspects of emergency telecommunications such as call prioritization;
+c) that the second Tampere Conference on Disaster Communications (Tampere, 2001) (CDC-01) invited ITU to study the use of public mobile networks for early warning and the dissemination of emergency information and the operational aspects of emergency telecommunications such as call prioritization;

-c) that the World Radiocommunication Conference (Geneva, 2012), in its Resolution 646 (Rev.WRC-12), encouraged administrations to satisfy temporary needs for frequencies in emergency and disaster-relief situations, to utilize both existing and new technologies and solutions (satellite and terrestrial) for satisfying interoperability requirements and furthering the goals of public protection and disaster relief and to facilitate cross-border circulation of radiocommunication equipment intended for use in emergency and disaster-relief situations through mutual cooperation and consultation without hindering national legislation;
+d) that the World Radiocommunication Conference (Geneva, 2015), in its Resolution 646 (Rev.WRC-15), encouraged administrations to satisfy temporary needs for frequencies in emergency and disaster-relief situations, to utilize both existing and new technologies and solutions (satellite and terrestrial) for satisfying interoperability requirements and furthering the goals of public protection and disaster relief and to facilitate cross-border circulation of radiocommunication equipment intended for use in emergency and disaster-relief situations through mutual cooperation and consultation without hindering national legislation;

-d) that Resolution 646 (Rev.WRC-12) likewise recommends administrations to use regionally harmonized frequency bands for public protection and disaster relief to the maximum extent possible, taking into account the national and regional requirements and having regard to cooperation with other countries concerned;
+e) that Resolution 646 (Rev.WRC-12) likewise recommends administrations to use regionally harmonized frequency bands for public protection and disaster relief to the maximum extent possible, taking into account the national and regional requirements and having regard to cooperation with other countries concerned;

-e) that the World Radiocommunication Conference (Geneva, 2012), in its Resolution 644 (Rev.WRC-12), resolved that the ITU Radiocommunication Sector (ITU-R) continue to study, as a matter of urgency, those aspects of radiocommunications/ICTs that are relevant to early warning, disaster mitigation and relief operations, such as decentralized means of telecommunications/ICTs that are appropriate and generally available, including amateur terrestrial and satellite radio facilities, mobile and portable satellite terminals, as well as the use of passive space-based sensing systems;
+f) that the World Radiocommunication Conference (Geneva, 2012), in its Resolution 644 (Rev.WRC-12), resolved that the ITU Radiocommunication Sector (ITU-R) continue to study, as a matter of urgency, those aspects of radiocommunications/ICTs that are relevant to early warning, disaster mitigation and relief operations, such as decentralized means of telecommunications/ICTs that are appropriate and generally available, including amateur terrestrial and satellite radio facilities, mobile and portable satellite terminals, as well as the use of passive space-based sensing systems;

+g) that the World Radiocommunication Conference (Geneva 2012) in Resolution 647 (Rev.WRC-15) resolved that the Radiocommunication Bureau, through the study groups, study those aspects of radiocommunications/ICTs that are relevant to early warning, disaster prediction, detection, mitigation and relief operations taking into account Resolution ITU-R 55;

-f) that the World Radiocommunication Conference (Geneva, 2012), in its Resolution 647 (Rev.WRC-12), instructed the Director of the Radiocommunication Bureau (BR) to continue assisting Member States with their emergency communication preparedness activities by maintaining a database of currently available frequencies for use in emergency situations, reiterating the importance of having spectrum available in the very early stages of humanitarian assistance intervention for disaster relief;
+h) that the World Radiocommunication Conference (Geneva, 2012), in its Resolution 647 (Rev.WRC-12), instructed the Director of the Radiocommunication Bureau (BR) to continue assisting Member States to provide BR with information of interest, in particular updated contact information of the radiocommunication service related to emergency situations and relief, for inclusion in the database, in application of Resolution ITU-R 55;